cockpit-project/cockpit/doc/protocol.md

       instances for instanced metrics.
 This field is not present for non-instanced metrics.

+   * "units" (string): The units of the values for this metric.

+   * "derive" (string): The post-processing mode, as specified in the "open" message.

+ * "timestamp" (number): The point in time of the next 'data' message, in milliseconds since the epoch.

+ * "interval" (number): The time interval between subsequent points in time in the 'data' messages, in milliseconds.

 Depending on the source, more fields might be present in a 'meta' message, and more fields might be present in the objects of the "metrics" field.